HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 | **Residual** | 2 – Unlikely | 5 – Severe | **High (10)** |

 **Framework mapping:**
-- ACSC Essential Eight: no direct E8 strategy (cloud configuration sits outside the Essential Eight's on-prem/endpoint focus) — treated as a supplementary control area
+- ACSC Essential Eight: no direct E8 strategy (cloud configuration sits outside the Essential Eight's on-prem/endpoint focus) treated as a supplementary control area
 - ISO/IEC 27001:2022 Annex A: A.8.9 (Configuration management), A.8.12 (Data leakage prevention), A.5.10 (Acceptable use of information and assets), A.5.34 (Privacy and protection of PII)

 **Treatment recommendation (Mitigate):**
-1. Remove standing permission for manual (non-Terraform) changes to storage resources; require all changes through pipeline with mandatory peer review.
+1. Remove standing permission for manual (non-Terraform) changes to storage resources require all changes through pipeline with mandatory peer review.
 2. Enable AWS GuardDuty and Macie for continuous sensitive-data and anomaly detection on storage buckets.
 3. Run a quarterly cloud configuration review against the CIS AWS Foundations Benchmark.